 Have there been any amendments to the study?
 Practices should make sure they review these as they can mean significant changes to what was originally proposed in the study documentation.

-You may be asked to sign a contract, which will usually be a standard format (the National institute for health research advises that researchers use their standard template).
+You may be asked to sign a contract, which will usually be a standard format (the National Institute for Health and Care Research advises that researchers use their standard template).
 Alternatively, the study team may want to use an organisation information document in place of a contract.
 If you are asked to sign any other contract you may wish to ask for legal advice.

 Maybe this has piqued your interest, but you have decided that you don’t want to be involved with the particular study which approached you.
-To find out about other research in the area, click here, or to develop your own study idea click here.
+To find out about other research in the area you can email us, or read more about developing your own study idea.

 After reviewing the content of the study and gaining an understanding of what your practice is being asked to do, there are a few things you need to check before a study can go ahead.

-HRA/HCRW (Health Research Authority/Health and Care Research Wales) approval – the HRA issues a letter confirming that the study has been accepted from a governance point of view.
+Health Research Authority/Health and Care Research Wales (HRA/HCRW) approval – the HRA issues a letter confirming that the study has been accepted from a governance point of view.
 Make sure that you see a copy of the approval letter, not just the initial assessment letter.

 Organisation information document and Schedule of events – for non-commercial studies this explains what exactly will take place at your practice (if you agree), financial considerations and data arrangements.
 Practices must sign the organisation information document to agree that they have assessed and arranged their capability and capacity and are ready to proceed.
 For commercial studies an agreement will be in place which practices should sign to agree to take part.
 For studies where you are only being asked to put up a poster, there is no need for these documents, but you should ensure that the study is HRA approved before advertising the study.